This code is part of KQCircuits

 # to calculate EPR.

-[docs] def partition_regions(simulation: Simulation, prefix: str = "") -> list[PartitionRegion]: """Derives partition regions needed to simulate a single element.
+[docs] def partition_regions(simulation: EPRTarget, prefix: str = "") -> list[PartitionRegion]: """Derives partition regions needed to simulate a single element.
 Function pointer can be either passed to ``get_single_element_sim_class`` as ``partition_region_function`` argument, or a manually implemented ``Simulation`` class could implement the ``get_partition_regions`` function such that it calls this function.
+When KLayout is open in GUI mode, the partition region defined here can be visualised by enabling the ``_epr_show`` parameter and assigning layers for each partition region using ``_epr_part_reg_XXX_layer``.
+For partition regions to be detected in GUI mode, they need to be listed in ``kqcircuits.simulations.epr.gui_config``.
 Args: simulation: refpoints and parameters of the single element simulation are used to derive the partition regions prefix: optional prefix differentiates sets of partition regions if extracted from multiple elements within ``simulation`` Returns: List of partition regions """ return [ PartitionRegion( name=f"{prefix}1region", face=simulation.face_ids[0], metal_edge_dimensions=4.0, region=pya.DBox( simulation.refpoints["base"] - pya.DPoint(simulation.a, simulation.b), simulation.refpoints["base"] + pya.DPoint(simulation.a, simulation.b), ), vertical_dimensions=3.0, visualise=True, ), PartitionRegion( name=f"{prefix}2region", face=simulation.face_ids[0], metal_edge_dimensions=4.0, region=pya.DBox( simulation.refpoints["coupler"] - pya.DPoint(simulation.a, simulation.b), simulation.refpoints["coupler"] + pya.DPoint(simulation.a, simulation.b), ), vertical_dimensions=3.0, visualise=True, ), PartitionRegion( name=f"{prefix}3region", face=simulation.face_ids[0], metal_edge_dimensions=4.0, region=pya.DBox( simulation.refpoints["ro"] - pya.DPoint(simulation.a, simulation.b), simulation.refpoints["ro"] + pya.DPoint(simulation.a, simulation.b), ), vertical_dimensions=3.0, visualise=True, ), ]

-[docs] def extract_from( simulation: Simulation, refpoint_prefix: str, parameter_remap_function: Callable[[Simulation, str], any] ): """To enable reusing ``partition_regions`` and ``correction_cuts`` functions for ``simulation`` that is composed of multiple single elements, implement ``extract_from`` function like this, where in the last list argument all ``simulation`` parameters (note: not refpoints) that were used to implement ``partition_regions`` and ``correction_cuts`` are listed. """ return extract_child_simulation( simulation, refpoint_prefix, parameter_remap_function, [ "face_ids", # Accesses list's index 0 "a", "b", ], )
+[docs] def extract_from( simulation: EPRTarget, refpoint_prefix: str, parameter_remap_function: Callable[[EPRTarget, str], any] ) -> Simulation: """To enable reusing ``partition_regions`` and ``correction_cuts`` functions for ``simulation`` that is composed of multiple single elements, implement ``extract_from`` function like this, where in the last list argument all ``simulation`` parameters (note: not refpoints) that were used to implement ``partition_regions`` and ``correction_cuts`` are listed. """ return extract_child_simulation( simulation, refpoint_prefix, parameter_remap_function, [ "face_ids", # Accesses list's index 0 "a", "b", ], )